choward1491/choward1491.github.io/_posts/2020-7-25-Searching-Streams-for-the-Unknown.md

 #### Some Analysis

 Recall that the assumption built into the problem is that there exists exactly one number that will appear in the stream at least $X$ times.
 This implies that when we randomly choose a representative, the probability we do _not_ choose the desired number is at most $(1-X/n)$.
 Now suppose our algorithm does $k$ iterations of the main loop.
-What is the probability that none of these iterations result in the randomly chosen representative being the desired number?
+Let us call $E_{k}$ the event that none of these iterations find the desired number using the randomly sampled representative.
 Since each iteration is independent of all others, this implies that this probability is at most

 $$ \begin{align}
-\text{Pr}\left\lbrace \right\rbrace &\leq \left(1 - X/n\right)^k
+\text{Pr}\left\lbrace E_k \right\rbrace &\leq \left(1 - X/n\right)^k
 \end{align}$$

 Now the above probability corresponds to a _worst case_ probability that our algorithm does not finish in $k$ iterations.
 This fact leads us to the following result